 by Pastor Tim Burt

 Have you read the Bible story of Jesus asleep in a boat with His panicking disciples during a raging storm?
-He’s asleep in the back of a boat they’re in while they are terrified they might drown in the storm.
-They wake Him in desperation.
-He speaks to and calms the wind and waves and in shock and awe, they said among themselves, “Who is this man, that even the wind and waves obey him?”
+He’s asleep in the back of a boat after an incredibly exhausting day.
+They are terrified they might drown because they are in a horrific storm.
+Though they know He is exhausted, they wake Him in desperation, expressing their fears.
+Jesus speaks to and calms the wind and waves.
+With awe and amazement, the disciples look at each other and say, “Who is this man that even the wind and waves obey him?”
 Mark 4:41 TLB

-Jesus had told them who He was yet it was like they had mental relapses over this truth.
+Jesus had told them who He was, yet it was like they had mental relapses over this truth.
 He was the Son of God, the author and finisher of our faith, and the only one capable of bringing us supernatural help, strength, and peace in times of trouble and hurt.
-The disciples seemed to have to learn this over and over again and it seems that Christians today are the same way.
-It’s critical to know that God, out of His love for mankind, was there for us at the cross and is here for us today!
-He’s here today to offer you and me supernatural help, strength of spirit, and the peace that passes human understanding.
-He knows that we need His supernatural comfort because we are all confronted too often with sudden problems, disappointments, and occasional crisis events that come suddenly and work to rob our faith and peace, steal our hope, and drain our strength of spirit.
+The disciples seemed to have to learn this lesson over and over again.
+It seems that Christians today are the same way!
+This is why it’s so critical to know that Jesus, out of His love for mankind, was there taking our punishment upon Himself at the cross, and continues to be here with us in the midst of our storms today!
+He’s here to offer you and me grace and supernatural help, strength of spirit, and the peace that passes human understanding.
+He knows that we need His supernatural comfort because we are all confronted too often with sudden problems, disappointments, and crisis events that come suddenly like a storm out of nowhere to rob our faith and peace, steal our hope, and drain our spirit of strength.

 God doesn’t want anyone to sink into this kind of place.
 If you knew the Lord, then you would also know that He desires to lift you up from this place.
-King David knew this!
+King David knew this, and that’s why, when David was feeling low, He came back to the Lord in prayer and worship again and again!
 He proclaimed in Psalm 40:2 NLT, “He lifted me out of the pit of despair, out of the mud and the mire.
 He set my feet on solid ground and steadied me as I walked along.”

 Pastor Tim Burt